Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net in COVID-19 diagnosis

 \section{U-Net in COVID-19 diagnosis}

-The on-going pandemic of the severe acute respiratory syndrome - coronavirus (SARS-CoV-2) also known as COVID-19 has brought the worldwide crisis along with the rampant loss of lives.
-This contagious virus initiated from Wuhan, the People’s Republic of China in December 2019 and till April 3, 2021, have caused 130,771,176 infections and 2,846,263 deaths worldwide~\cite{JHU}.
-Currently, the most reliable COVID-19 diagnosis approach follows reverse-transcriptase polymerase chain reaction (RT-PCR) testing, however, it is time consuming and less sensitive to identify the virus at the early stages.
+The ongoing pandemic of the severe acute respiratory syndrome - coronavirus (SARS-CoV-2) also known as COVID-19 has brought the worldwide crisis along with the rampant loss of lives.
+This contagious virus initiated from Wuhan, the People’s Republic of China in December 2019 and till November 17, 2021, have caused 254,174,536 infections and 5,112,325 deaths worldwide~\citep{JHU}.
+Currently, the most reliable COVID-19 diagnosis approach follows the reverse-transcriptase polymerase chain reaction (RT-PCR) testing; however, it is time consuming and less sensitive to identify the virus at the early stages.

-With the advancements in the technology and data acquisition systems~\cite{agarwal2020unleashing, shi2020review}, deep learning based approaches are developed to assist in the COVID-19 diagnosis with the help of CT and X-ray modalities~\cite{COVID19} to control the exponential growing trend~\cite{punn2020covid} of the spread.
-Wu et al.~\cite{wu2020jcs} proposed a JCS framework (similar to cU-Net) for joint classification and segmentation of COVID-19 from chest CT scans using the U-Net model.
-In another U-Net based implementation, a feature variation block is introduced in the COVID-SegNet model~\cite{yan2020covid} to better segment the COVID-19 infected regions by highlighting the boundaries and diverse infected regions.
-The lung infection segmentation deep network (Inf-Net)~\cite{fan2020inf} followed U-Net topology with diverse modifications including reverse attention and parallel partial decoder.
-The authors validated the performance in the supervised and semi-supervised mode to address the challenge of limited availability of the labelled data.
-Recently, Punn et al.~\cite{punn2020chs} introduced a hierarchical segmentation approach, CHS-Net that involves two cascaded residual attention inception U-Net (RAIU-Net) models, where first generates lungs contour, which are fed to the second model to identify COVID-19 infected regions using CT images.
-The RAIU-Net model is designed with residual inception U-Net model and spectral-spatial-depth attention blocks.
+With the advancements in the technology and data acquisition systems~\citep{agarwal2020unleashing, shi2020review}, deep learning based approaches are developed to assist in the COVID-19 diagnosis with the help of CT and X-ray modalities~\citep{COVID19} to control the exponential growing trend~\citep{punn2020covid} of the spread. \cite{wu2020jcs} proposed a JCS framework (similar to cU-Net) for joint classification and segmentation of COVID-19 from chest CT scans using the U-Net model.
+In another U-Net based implementation, a feature variation block is introduced in the COVID-SegNet model~\citep{yan2020covid} to better segment the COVID-19 infected regions by highlighting the boundaries and diverse infected regions.
+The lung infection segmentation deep network (Inf-Net)~\citep{fan2020inf} followed U-Net topology with diverse modifications including reverse attention and parallel partial decoder.
+The authors validated the performance in the supervised and semi-supervised modes to address the challenge of limited availability of the labelled data.
+Recently, \cite{punn2020chs} introduced a hierarchical segmentation approach, CHS-Net that involves two cascaded residual attention inception U-Net (RAIU-Net) models, where first generates lungs contour, which is fed to the second model to identify COVID-19 infected regions using CT images.
+The RAIU-Net model is designed with a residual inception U-Net model and spectral-spatial-depth attention blocks.
 The authors achieved promising results in generating the infected segmentation masks.